 >> How many people does HALO employ?

-Our global staff headcount changes every month but during 2018/9 we employed around 8,500 men and women worldwide.
+Our global staff headcount changes every month but during 2022 we employed from 10,000 to 13,000 men and women worldwide.

 >> Can I volunteer for HALO?

 Due to our strict safety protocols, it is not possible to volunteer in the field for HALO, however experienced qualified doctors, nurses and paramedics are welcome to apply to join our Medical Board.